whitelilydragon/ShangMuArchitect/README.md

 ### Is AI used in this game project?

-No AI is used in Freedom Planet Architect, because we are not clowns.
+No AI is used in Freedom Planet Architect, because we are not lazy people who hate working.
 Reasons why we don't use or allow AI for this project can be found here: https://github.com/whitelilydragon/ShangMuArchitect?tab=contributing-ov-file

 ### Windows Smartscreen prevents me from running the game